tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 After successful execution of nomination protocol, the nodes deploy the ballot protocol.
 This involves the federated voting to either commit or abort the values resulting from nomination protocol.
 This results in externalizing the ballot for the current slot.
 The aborted ballots are now declared irrelevant.
 However, there can be stuck states where nodes cannot reach a conclusion, whether to abort or commit a value.
 This situation is avoided by moving it to a higher valued ballot, considering it in a new ballot protocol execution.
 This aids in case a node believes that this stuck ballot was committed.
 Thus SCP assures avoidance and management of stuck states and thus provides liveliness.

+The concept of quorum slices in case of SCP provides asymptotic security and flexible trust, making it more acceptable than other earlier consensus algorithms utilizing Federated BFT, like the Ripple consensus protocol. [[14]] Here, the user is provided more independence in deciding whom to trust. [[15]]

 SCP protocol claims to be free of blocked states, provides decentralized control, asymptotic security, flexible trust and low latency.
 But it does not guarantee safety all the time.
 If the user node chooses an inefficient quorum slice security is not guaranteed.

-The key distinction between FBA and prior Byzantine agreement systems is that, in case of FBA, the nodes that involve in the transaction decide quorums.
-SCP in sprite of a FBA construction achieves optimal safety against ill-behaved participants. [[11]]

-The concept of quorum slices in case of SCP provides asymptotic security and flexible trust, making it more acceptable than other earlier consensus algorithms utilizing FBFT, like the ripple consensus protocol. [[14]] Here, the user is provided more independence in deciding whom to trust.
-Though the concept of asymptotic security was included in the tendermint consensus algorithm [[15]]

 ### <a name="h-LinBFT"> </a>LinBFT

-LinBFT is another Byzantine fault tolerance protocol for block chain systems that allows for the amortized *O(n)* communication volume per block under reasonable conditions (where *n* is the number of participants) while satisfying deterministic guarantees on safety and liveness.
+LinBFT is a Byzantine fault tolerance protocol for block chain systems that allows for the amortized *O(n)* communication volume per block under reasonable conditions (where *n* is the number of participants) while satisfying deterministic guarantees on safety and liveness.
 It satisfies liveness in a **partially synchronous** network.

 LinBFT cuts down its *O(n*<sup>4</sup>*)* complexity by implementing changes each by  *O(n)*:  linear view change, threshold signatures and verifiable random functions.